garrandall/popular-music-data/tracks/can-t-stop-falling-into-love-cheap-trick.md

 Who's that falling' into love
 Is it you I'm thinkin' of

-I cant stop fallin' into love ooh
+I can't stop fallin' into love oh
 What's my heart been dreamin' up
 No matter what I think or do or say hey
 I keep fallin' into love

-I cant stop fallin' into love ooh
+I can't stop fallin' into love oh
 Every pretty girl that I see, gets the best of me Who's that falling' into love
 Is it you I'm thinkin' of